airportyh/learn-asm/README.md

 ## Todos

+* port some programs to osx 32
-* write some slightly more complex programs
+* port some programs to osx 64
-* learn how to do these in 64-bit osx so I don't have to use Docker
+* translate a gas program compiled from C to nasm
+* translate a nasm program to gas
-* figure out how to use debugger
+* maybe learn to use the stack to pass values to functions
+* try writing asm on windows and using their debugger (Handmade Hero tutorial)
 * use malloc to simulate arrays, strings, and structs
-* learn to use lea
 * digging into binary opcode format to understand things at a lower level
-* maybe learn to use the stack pointer to look upwards in the stack
 * learn writing asm for the Arduino
 * connect what I learned in nasm back in gas syntax
+* learn how to do these in 64-bit osx so I don't have to use Docker (done)
+* learn to use lea (partially done)
+* figure out how to use debugger (gave up)
+* write some slightly more complex programs (done)
 * extract a set of useful library functions: (atoi(x), itoa(x), reverse_string)
 * write into a string buffer (done)
 * reverse the string (done)